S3-working-group/s3-practical-guide/S3-practical-guide.md

 ### Qualify Organizational Drivers

+A driver is a person’s or a group's motive for responding to a specific situation.
 A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid harm.

-A simple way to qualify whether or not a driver falls within an organization's domain is by checking:
+A simple way to qualify whether or not a driver falls within an organization's [domain](glossary:domain) is by checking:

 _Would it help the organization if we respond to this driver?
 Or would it harm us if we don't?_